 It comes complete with a storage space under the seat that holds music!

-This is a link to the full sized Arias keyboards we have in the studio, bundled with the bench and free headphones!
+This is a link to the full sized Arias keyboards we have in the studio, bundled with the stand, bench and free headphones!
 I have had some for nine years now and they have held up beautifully to all the wear and tear of daily use.
-I highly recommend the Arias 143.